thomaskellough/Personal-Projects/grades-analyzer/README.md

 ![capture2](https://user-images.githubusercontent.com/41200583/44597077-17237c00-a794-11e8-981a-1a97cb2e9bc5.JPG)
 ![capture3](https://user-images.githubusercontent.com/41200583/44597084-1a1e6c80-a794-11e8-89ae-65e713213667.JPG)

 You can quickly change the period and student with dropdown boxes on the side panel.
 You can also select which type of grades are shown and which units are shown witht the collapsable box above the graphs/tables.
 It can take an import from CSV or Excel files.
+There is now an option to download plots and CSV files.

 ### Prerequisites